Two-parameter counter-diabatic driving in quantum annealing: Introduction

 \section{Introduction}

-Quantum annealing is a metaheuristic for combinatorial optimization problems \cite{kadowaki1998quantum,brooke1999quantum,santoro2002theory,santoro2006optimization,das2008colloquium,morita2008mathematical} and has often been analyzed theoretically in the framework of adiabatic quantum computing \cite{farhi2000quantum,farhi2001quantum,albash2018adiabatic,hauke2020quantum}.
-A serious bottleneck in this approach originates in the exponential closing of the energy gap as a function of the system size between the ground state and the first excited state, typically at a first-order quantum phase transition, by which the computation time explodes exponentially according to the adiabatic theorem of quantum mechanics (see, e.g., \cite{albash2018adiabatic}).
-One of the promising candidates to circumvent this difficulty is diabatic quantum annealing \cite{crosson2020prospects}, in which one ingeniously drives the system out of the ground state to avoid the problem of closing energy gap and thus to reach the final ground state with high fidelity.
-There have been attempts to design protocols to control the system variables based on this idea \cite{crosson2020prospects}, and shortcuts to adiabaticity ~\cite{arimondo2013chapter, delcampo2015controlling, delcampo2019focus, guery-odelin2019shortcuts} is one of the strong candidates, providing a systematic way toward this goal.
+Quantum annealing is a metaheuristic for combinatorial optimization problems~\cite{kadowaki1998quantum, brooke1999quantum, santoro2002theory, santoro2006optimization, das2008colloquium, morita2008mathematical, hauke2020perspectives} and has often been analyzed theoretically in the framework of adiabatic quantum computing~\cite{farhi2000quantum, farhi2001quantum, albash2018adiabatic}.
+A serious bottleneck in this approach originates in the exponential closing of the energy gap between the ground state and the first excited state as a function of the system size, typically at a first-order quantum phase transition, by which the computation time explodes exponentially according to the adiabatic theorem of quantum mechanics (see, e.g., Ref.~\cite{albash2018adiabatic}).
+One of the promising candidates to circumvent this difficulty is diabatic quantum annealing~\cite{crosson2020prospects}, in which one ingeniously drives the system out of the ground state to avoid the problem of a closing minimal energy gap and thus to reach the final ground state with high fidelity.
+There have been attempts to design protocols to control the system variables based on this idea~\cite{crosson2020prospects}, and shortcuts to adiabaticity~\cite{arimondo2013chapter, delcampo2015controlling, delcampo2019focus, guery-odelin2019shortcuts} present strong candidates, providing a systematic way toward this goal.